python/devguide/development-tools/clang.rst

 Clang and its sanitizers have strengths (and weaknesses).
 Its just one tool in the war chest to uncovering bugs and improving code quality.
-Clang should be used to complement other methods, including Code Reviews, Valgrind, Coverity, etc.
+Clang should be used to complement other methods, including Code Reviews, Valgrind, etc.

 Clang/LLVM setup